pnpm monorepo quick start

 Add the -w

-flag to the original add command to make the command run in the workspace.
 Some dependencies are only used in the frontend, like react, we can install only in frontend packages:

-Add the flag -r
+Add the -r

-means you want to run the command in packages.
+flag means you want to run the command in packages.
 But in this way, the dependencies will install in all packages, so you need the --filter

-flag to the specified package.
 Similarly, not only the install command, other commands like pnpm run

 are the same, pnpm run -w lint